grv87/aboutcode-toolkit/SPECIFICATION.rst

   be the date the component was provisioned, in an ISO date format such as 'YYYY-MM-DD'.

+- versioning_schema: Versioning schema used for version field, for example, `SemVer v2.0.0` or `CalVer`.
+If the version was made from the date the component was provisioned, value `ProvisionDate` should be used.

 - spec_version: The version of the ABOUT file format specification used for this file.
 This is provided as a hint to readers and tools in order to support future versions of this specification.